 The station has also been used more recently in the 1970s as a location for another cult science fiction series.
 This time it's the children's programme The Tomorrow People in which the characters have a secret laboratory based in an unspecified abandoned Underground Station.

 The station was situated just west of Wood Lane, almost opposite the old Central line station.
-Today, its location is obscured from view from the road by BBC Television Centre's car park.
+Today, its location is obscured from view from the road by Television Centre's car park.

 The station (having been renamed White City) closed on 24th October 1959 when one of the platforms was damaged in a fire.
 Soon after it was demolished and little trace of it remains today to the un-trained eye, though some original features do still exist.
 The original ticket office is still there complete with its original trellice work, now painted blue.
 Other evidence includes different colours of brick work and also a line of bricked in square holes, which would have originally housed wooden beams to cantilever the platform.